-However, if you require any further information on the GSA, or Gordon Setters in the UK, please Email us.
-Comments and suggestions for our website are always appreciated, or if you experience any difficulties viewing our website, please let us know via the email contact page.
+However, if you require further information on the GSA, or Gordon Setters in the UK, please email us.
+Comments and suggestions for our website are always appreciated, please let us know via the email contact page.

-The Gordon Setter Association (GSA) has the declared objective of promoting the interests of the breed, uniting those interested in the breed and upholding the Standard of the Gordon Setter (as issued by the Kennel Club).
+The Gordon Setter Association (GSA) has the declared objective of promoting the breed's interests, uniting those interested in the breed, and upholding the Standard of the Gordon Setter (as issued by the Kennel Club).

-The GSA organises dog shows and social activities, provides help and advice to members on training, owning, showing and working Gordon Setters
+The GSA organises dog shows and social activities and provides help and advice to members on training, owning, showing, and working Gordon Setters.

 Although it is often credited that the Gordon Setter was the result of the Duke of Gordon crossing his black and tan Scottish collies with his Setters, to quote from the definitive work on the breed - The Gordon Setter - History and Character by G St. G M Gompertz - published by the author in 1976: